 Filipino Christians are overflowing their country’s borders to reach the world for Christ.
 Philippine Challenge (the name of the OC team in the Philippines) has been there working with church leaders for 60 years.
 According to a study by cultureright.com, the Philippines has the largest diaspora network in the world, with more than 11 million Filipinos living overseas.
 Rich Henderson, OC-U.S. field director for the Philippines team, shares an exciting statistic from Operation World.
-He says: “4,500 Filipino full-time missionaries and another 50,000 tentmaking missionaries are working outside of the Philippines sharing the gospel, planting churches and making disciples.
+He says: “4,500 Filipino full-time mission workers and another 50,000 tentmaking mission workers are working outside of the Philippines sharing the gospel, planting churches and making disciples.
 Also an estimated 500,000 evangelical Filipino Christians are working outside the country.”

 Roots in church planting